fordablescripts/fordablescripts/content/posts/powershell-randoms.md

     return $password
 }
 ```
-Here is what an example call would look like:
+###### Example Call and Output:
 ```Powershell
 PS /home/fordablescripts> get-passphrase -words 5 -delimiter "-" -firstletterupper

 Fold-Jawed-Style-Plane-Shove
 ```
-## Conclusion

 PowerShell can be a great tool to create random generating scripts and with PowerShell 7.4, `Get-SecureRandom` takes that security a step further.
 Of course, I recommend implementing an MFA service for truly secure access.

-Have fun coding!
+_Get-Scripting_